Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Uplink - Compression and fragmentation example

-This example represents an applicative payload going through SCHC, with fragmentation.
+This example represents an applicative data going through SCHC, with fragmentation.

-An applicative payload of 478 bytes is passed to SCHC compression layer.
+An applicative data of 300 bytes is passed to SCHC compression layer.
 Rule 1 is used by SCHC C/D layer,  allowing to compress it to 282 bytes and 5 bits: 1 byte RuleID, 21 bits residue + 279 bytes payload.